rest-for-physics/framework/CONTRIBUTING.md

 #endif
 ```

+Replace the existing `TRestVersion.h` with the new generated one, and push the changes to the repository.

+Additionally, to publish the new version and make it visible to other users we need to use the `--tags` flag
+when pushing the code:

+`git push --tags`

 ### Version control strategy

+NEEDS REVISION.
+TRestVersion.h is not generated automatically anymore.

 REST uses the git tagging system to control its version.
 The tag value is directly our version number.
 It must be written using the following format 2.X.Y, where X represents a major change or transition in